-- Fiscal and Service Implications / Phase Two: The cost to administer programs can be reduced since it saves time on administration when one entity can coordinate services to the residents of multiple counties.
+- Service Implications / Phase Two: The cost to administer programs can be reduced since it saves time on administration when one entity can coordinate services to the residents of multiple counties.

 - Governance / Phase Two: Gaining and keeping political support from county commissioners is important in CJS arrangements.